yauhenFan/advanced/README.md

 The goal of the project is to cover by automated test 'Dashboards' section.

+## Credentaial storage

+1. Add file .env into root of the project
+2. Setup your credentials

 ## **Installation**

 To install Project Title, follow these steps: